 The Puma Cell Surin is a durable neutral shoe for the runner looking for moderate support and cushioning at an affordable price tag.
-This is a versatile cross trainer that is perfect for the gym, including group exercise classes as well as the treadmill or other cardio equipment, the new runner, or even for everyday wear.
+This is a versatile cross-trainer that is perfect for the gym, including group exercise classes as well as the treadmill or other cardio equipment, the new runner, or even for everyday wear.
 Runners who are on their feet all day love this shoe for its added cushioning, stability and overall comfort.
-Many athletes commented that this is a great athletic shoe too for playing basketball or racquet ball.
+Many athletes commented that this is a great athletic shoe too for playing basketball or racquetball.
 It provides great durability to the runner through its powerful rubber outsole.
-This adds to the overall value of the shoe because it last for longer than many other, similar, models.
-In fact, the Cell Surin comes with a 600 mile guarantee.
-The colors are eye catching, and runners reported that they loved the signature Puma insignia and color options.
+This adds to the overall value of the shoe because it lasts for longer than many other, similar, models.
+In fact, the Cell Surin comes with a 6600-mile guarantee.
+The colors are eye-catching, and runners reported that they loved the signature Puma insignia and color options.
 The upper of the shoe features a unique ventilation system that keeps the foot cool and dry regardless of the conditions outside.
 Likewise, runner commented that the traction found in the outsole of the shoe is great and makes the shoe a good choice for running on slippery surfaces.
 The midsole is a unique Puma signature foamless midsole.
 The outsole is made of a durable rubber.
 The bottom line is that this is a comfortable, cushioned shoe for the runner who is just entering into the sport of running or for the athlete looking for a great cross trainer for the gym.

 The midsole of this shoe is very unique.
 The vast majority of midsoles on today’s market are constructed using a combination of foam materials.
 This midsole doesn’t use any foam in its design.
 The 10 Cell technology that Puma uses in the Cell Surin is a foamless material.
 This material is much more durable than a traditional foam midsole.
 Runners reported that it quickly bounced back to its original shape after each workout.
 This helps with the stability features of the shoe because it provides a firmer feel.
 Runners can expect to find a thermoplastic polyurethane of TPU technology in the midsole to assist with added stability for the runner who is suffering from over pronation